canorve/GALFITools/README.rst

 If you want to learn how to use GALFIT, click `here <https://users.obs.carnegiescience.edu/peng/work/galfit/README.pdf>`__.

+GALFITools supports Python 3.9 through 3.13.
-*Optionally*, consider setting up a virtual environment.
+*Optionally*, we recommend using a virtual environment

 Install GALFITools via pip:

 ::